aws-amplify/amplify-js/media/storage_guide.md

 ### Call APIs

-* 'public': Objects can be read or written by everyone who uses App.
+* 'public': Objects can be read or written by everyone who uses the App.
 * 'private': Objects can only be read or written by the current user.

 #### 1. Put